Skip to contents

 diameter

-Numeric vector with diameter classes
+Numeric vector of diameters or diameter classes

 ntrees